What are Streams and Alerts?

-The Pre-Deploy action relies on conditions on your Streams to determine if there are currently any issues in your system before you deploy.
-So you need to have those conditions and Streams set up before using the action.
+The Pre-Deploy action relies on alerts on your Streams to determine if there are currently any issues in your system before you deploy.
+So you need to have those alerts and Streams set up before using the action.

 Streams provide a time-series chart based on a query.
 You can query on a service, operation, and attributes.
 The chart shows you the latency, error rate, and operation rate for a time range, using a scatter plot to chart exemplar traces.
 Once you create a Stream, your Lightstep Satellites collect and persist the span data that matches your query.

-Conditions are thresholds you set on a Stream that when crossed, trigger an alert.
+Alerts are thresholds you set on a Stream that when crossed, trigger a notification.
 An example might be if latency for a stream in the 99th percentile reaches 100ms for over 2 minutes.
-For the Pre-Deploy action, you need to create conditions for anything you want to be alerted about before you commit a pull request.
+For the Pre-Deploy action, you need to create alerts for anything you want to be warned about before you commit a pull request.

-If you already have Streams and conditions, then you can skip to Step 2
+If you already have Streams and alerts, then you can skip to Step 2

 Create a Stream

 For this learning path, you’ll create one Stream.
 Remember for the action to be valuable, you’ll need to create Streams for anything that should keep you from deploying.

 Enter a query to base your Stream on and click Run.
 Lightstep runs the query and returns example spans.